tetratecx/tis-plus/README.md

 We'll install tetrate controlplane components in a separate namespace.
 Make sure `kubectl` is pointing to the right k8s cluster that you want to onboard in management plane.

-1. If you have `tctl` utility available follow below steps OR skip to point (b) -
+1. If you have `tctl` utility available follow below steps or skip to point 2 -

     ```
     MP_HOST="hosted-mp.tetrate.io" MP_PASSWORD='mp_password' TCTL="./tctl-bin/tctl-amd64" CLUSTER="test-cluster" ./controlplane/onboard-tis-controlplane.sh
     ```
     CLUSTER - It doesn't need to be app k8s cluster name, it can be any.
 Your app k8s cluster will be referenced with this name in managed MP.

-    MP_HOST -  management plane hostname, exclude `htpps` and port number.
+    MP_HOST -  management plane hostname, exclude `htpp/s` and port number.

     Now run -